 5. Betel Nut

 One of the oldest drugs in the Horn of Africa and the Arabian Peninsula, khat is another plant-stimulant whose bitter leaves are chewed casually for energy and mild euphoria.
-Most popular in Yemen and Somalia, the British tried to ban the use of Khat in its colonies during the 1920s.
+Most popular in Yemen and Somalia, the British tried to ban the use of Khat in their colonies during the 1920s.
 Decades later, Somalian immigrants brought the plant with them to the UK, where it is growing in popularity.
 Its active ingredient is Cathinone, which is also the kicker in so-called “bath salts.”

 Also from Africa, but from the center-west of the continent and much, much stronger than Khat, is the alkaloid Ibogaine, found in the bark of a shrub Tabernanthe Iboga.
 Used for millennia as a powerful spiritual tool in a range of rituals and ceremonies, “Africa’s ayahuasca” has more recently found use as a way to help people kick a range of addictions, including heroin, meth and tobacco.
 But unlike other treatments, studies show that Ibogaine doesn’t just “change your frame,” it actually works on your brain receptors to alleviate the physical pains of opioid withdrawal.

 The most illustrious of North American hallucinogens.
 The native tribes of Mexico and the American southwest were harvesting and consuming this small button-like cactus for millennia before US courts came along in the 20th century and got involved in determining the scope of its legality.
 Chewing the bitter buttons results in a heavy mescaline trip that has traditionally been used for both spiritual and medicinal purposes.
-Like other drugs, the European colonizers attempted and failed to stamp out its use in the New World.
+As with other drugs, the European colonizers attempted and failed to stamp out its use in the New World.

-There are few, if any, known drugs much older or more foundational than the cannabis-containing marijuana plant.
+There are few, if any, known drugs much older or more foundational than the marijuana plant.
 Hemp has been discovered in artifacts dating back more than 10,000 years.
 Some scholars speculate that marijuana may have been key to the development of agriculture, largely because it’s easy to make rope and clothing with hemp fiber.
 But our ancestors were also getting high.
 The Talmud mentions the euphoric aspects of ingestion, and Pliny the Elder’s The Natural History has a discussion of the plant’s analgesic effects.
 Humanity has always been a toking species.